shruthim0/repository2/_posts/finalcbexam.md

 Incorrect Questions + explanation

+Overall Thoughts + Comments: In general I need to pay more attention while reading the question and identifying what the problem is asking me to find.
+For most of these questions, I solved for the wrong output/variable/etc. because I skimmed over the question instructions.
+Overall pay more attension while reading the question and make sure you're actually answering the question.

 2.
 - my answer: It displays true if x is negative and displays false otherwise.
 - correct answer: It displays true if x is negative and displays nothing otherwise.